ARDICS/CSAL_AE/README.md

    If you want to create more virtual disks for different VMs, please repeat step 4, 5, and 6. **In our experiments, we create 8 virtual disks and assign each to a VM.
 Or you can assign all 8 partitions to one VM for simplicity.**

 #### Building fio_plugin with CSAL (optional)
-We provide another alternative to evaluate CSAL in host server with fio_plugin tool.
-The following instructions introduce how to build the fio_plugin tool with CSAL. **We do not suggest using fio_plugin with CSAL for evaluation since fio will construct CSAL block device every time when you start fio job.
-This will take long time.**
+We also provide another alternative to evaluate CSAL in a host server.
+The following instructions introduce how to build the fio_plugin tool with CSAL. **However, we do not recommend using this fio_plugin tool with CSAL because this takes long time for evaluation (fio will construct CSAL block device every time when you launch fio job).**

 1. Compile fio tool
    ```bash